smnorris/fwapg/_sources/03_tables.md.txt

 ## fwa_basins_poly

-Large BC waterhseds consisting of at least 2-3 watershed groups, used by fwapg for watershed pre-aggregation
+Large BC watersheds consisting of at least 2-3 watershed groups, used by fwapg for watershed pre-aggregation

 | Column | Type | Description |
 |--------|------|-------------|